Nejik/njBox/README.md

 | cancel | oncancel | - | When closing by clicking on element with data-njb-cancel attribute.
 Used for callbacks in dialogs.
 Fires before hide event.
 | cb | oncb | event, event_arguments | Global callback that calls for EVERY event (first argument) that you can use for making some global changes. <br /> P.S.
 Using this callback allow you to listen callback twice, first event will fire in oncb callback where you can do some magic with all events, and later when you initialize modal in code with usual oninited, onshow, etc callbacks.

-* Helper events pursue a single goal - when they fire, all user/addons callbacks related to helper fired.
+* Helper events pursue a single goal - when they fire, all user/addons callbacks related to helper already fired.
 It's important for addons, as example we can use options_set event.
 One addon change some option, and second addon also changes this option.
 You can use options_setted event to be sure all callbacks/addons fires and now options are final.

 1. Using callbacks
 ```js